amlt-by-coinfirm/AMLT-Report-oracle/README.md

 **AML status is not encrypted on-chain**: The statuses are meant to be read and used by smart contract autonomously, so encryption cannot be used.

+**NatSpec style combines traditional and OpenZeppelin approach**: This way we get best of the both worlds, semantic documentation, and consistency with OpenZeppelin codebase.

   * virtual/override
   * Assert() strategy: at the end of the function try to get the same result, like in elementary school mathematics, also the other reason..
-  * NatSpec style combines traditional and OpenZeppelin approach
   * ETHOracle and AMLTOracle inherit RecoverTokens separately, it's their job
   * We combine OpenZeppelin's commenting style for non-public variables ("//") with NatSpec ("/// @")
   * Terms: client / client smart contract, AML status / AMLStatus